matthubb17/kickstarter-analysis/README.md

 ![Image of Outcomes Based on Goals](https://github.com/matthubb17/kickstarter-analysis/blob/main/Resources/Outcomes_vs_Goals.png?raw=true)

 ##### The chart above can be used as a visualization of campaign success, failed, and canceled rates as they pertain to the set $ goal amount for a given camapign.
+In order to generate this chart I first needed to calculate the "Number Successful," "Number Failed," and "Number Canceled" columns, based on the project "outcome," the "goal" amount using the goal ranges provided, and the Subcategory "plays".
+Once these columns were generated, I then used the Sum () function to calculate the "Number Successful," "Number Failed," and "Number Canceled" columns to populate the "Total Projects" column.
+From there I then was able to calculate the rates at which the outcomes occured.

 ### Challenges and Difficulties Encountered